-This is certainly a difficult question to answer.
-Before we get started, we must give you the disclaimer: We’re not attorneys, we don’t practice law, and we’re not a source of counsel when it comes to interpreting the legalities of firearms at the federal, state, or local level.
+Before we get started: We’re not attorneys, we don’t practice law, and we’re not a source of counsel when it comes to interpreting the legalities of firearms at the federal, state, or local level.
 With that said, we can give you some advice and point you in the right direction based on our informed opinions.
 Let’s answer the question: I built an AR-15.
 Can I sell it?

-There are critical restrictions to this legality, however: You can’t build your AR-15 (or any other firearm) with the original intent of selling it.
-This constitutes the act of “manufacturing” – building to sell and make profit.
+There's one other important restriction to this legality: You can’t >build your AR-15 with the original intent of selling it.
+This constitutes the act of “manufacturing” – building a gun to sell it and make profit.
 This would classify you as a sort of “commercial firearms maker”, in which case you would need an FFL license and a plethora of other legal qualifications to build.

 In case you were debating whether you could get away with building your AR-15 with the original intent to sell, consider this: Recently, one man was put away just for buying and selling guns to make a profit.
 He didn't build any of them, but the ATF takes profiting off guns very seriously.

-The GCA states that your home-built firearm can't be built with the intent of selling.
-However, common sense states that our intentions may (and likely do) change over time – perhaps you may want to sell your home-built AR-15 later, though you didn’t wish to when you built it.
+Like we said, you can't build a gun with the intent of selling it.
+However, common sense says that our intentions may (and likely do) change over time.
+Perhaps you may want to sell your home-built AR-15 later, though you didn’t intend to do so when you built it.

 But does this change of mind violate the GCA and the ATF’s legislation?

 Proving the original intent of your AR-15 build